Welcome to the School of

 Blossfectern

-(fighting out of armour) Focuses primarily on the longsword.
 The long sword in two hands is a fast and elegant weapon and lends itself to an array of sophisticated and subtle techniques.
-Dagger and wrestling also round out our Blossfecten curriculum.
+Dagger and wrestling also round out our curriculum.

 Rossfechten